|Home||Natural Family Living||Big Life Issues||Death & Immortality

 Because the world cannot explain her intuitive ability, I feel a great treasure has been neglected.

 This is a thank you to all those who care for others.
 Often underpaid or not paid at all.
 Hugely undervalued by society.
 Rights neglected.
-They are the backbone of any health system.
+This includes the 'Silence Breakers'.
+They are the backbone of any (health) system.
 Thank you.
 Thank you.
 Thank you!